Terence Mordaunt

-Terence Charles Mordaunt (born May 1947) is a British entrepreneur, chairman and co-owner of The Bristol Port Company.
+Terence Charles Mordaunt (born 22 May 1947) is a British entrepreneur, chairman and co-owner of The Bristol Port Company.

 He is also chairman of Pendennis Shipyard, founder of The Mordaunt Foundation, chairman of the Global Warming Policy Foundation, and trustee of The Outward Bound Trust.

 Early life and education

 Terence Mordaunt was educated at Wells Cathedral School in Somerset, England, which he attended between 1958 and 1965.

 He received an honorary doctorate from the University of Bristol in 2000.

 Career

 Early career

-Terence Mordaunt started his career as a navigating apprentice in the Merchant Navy.
+Mordaunt started his career as a navigating apprentice in the Merchant Navy.
 He obtained his master's ticket in 1974.

 He was later a Distribution Manager for Alcan UK, before becoming Commercial Director at housebuilder Bellway plc in 1983, where he was responsible for large land acquisitions.

-In 1986, Terence Mordaunt founded management consultancy First Corporate Consultants.
+In 1986, Mordaunt founded management consultancy First Corporate Consultants.

 The Bristol Port Company

-Mr. Terence Mordaunt is co-owner and chairman of the cargo handling business The Bristol Port Company, where he has a controlling interest.
+Mordaunt is co-owner and chairman of the cargo handling business The Bristol Port Company, where he has a controlling interest.
 He and his business partner Sir David Ord founded the company when they purchased the 150-year lease in Avonmouth and Royal Portbury Docks from Bristol City Council for £36 million in 1991.

 In 2015, Bristol City Council sold the freehold of the port to the company for £10 million, but retained a 12.5% non-voting stake in the company.